TeleHealth Virtual Office Visits

 1. Does my insurance cover the cost of a TeleHealth visit?
 Most insurances do not provide coverage for TeleHealth visits, and by agreeing to the terms of services, you are acknowledging that the service that you are being provided will not be billed to your insurance; you are responsible for the full cost of the TeleHealth visit.

 2. How much does a TeleHealth visit cost?
-The cost of a visit is currently $65, which includes a service/convenience fee as well as the provider fee.
+The cost of a visit is currently $65.

 3. How long will it take for Dr. Shah to reply to my case?
 Dr. Shah typically responds within 24 hours; if you do not receive a response within 24 hours please contact the nursing staff.
 For routine TeleHealth visits, we are available Monday-Friday from 8:00 am to 4:00 pm.